Does TMS Therapy Work? How It Treats Depression

 Transcranial Magnetic Stimulation (TMS) therapy is a non-invasive treatment option that uses magnetic fields to stimulate specific regions of your brain.
-It’s effective in treating depression, anxiety, obsessive-compulsive disorder, and post-traumatic stress disorder.
+But does TMS therapy work?
+It has proven effective in treating depression, anxiety, obsessive-compulsive disorder, and post-traumatic stress disorder.
+For those specifically wondering, does TMS work for depression?
+Yes, many studies have shown its effectiveness in providing relief for individuals with depressive symptoms.

 If you are considering TMS therapy for depression, you may wonder what to expect during treatment.
 In this blog, I’m going to explain what to expect during TMS therapy, including the consultation process, preparation for treatment, the treatment session itself, potential side effects, and follow-up care.